browserengineering/book/book/security.md

 // use x.responseText
 ```

-We'll export an `XMLHttpRequest_send` function to make the actual
-request, and define the `XMLHttpRequest` objects and methods in
+We'll define the `XMLHttpRequest` objects and methods in JavaScript.
-JavaScript.
-The `open` method will just save the method and
+The `open` method will just save the method and URL:[^more-options]
-URL:[^more-options]

 [^more-options]: `XMLHttpRequest` has more options not implemented
     here, like support for usernames and passwords.
 This code is also